rochekollie/darksome/README.md

 [@rochekollie](https://twitter.com/rochekollie).

-***Darksome is actively in development and is available for experimental use at this time.
-Please check back regularly for updates as we continue to improve the theme***.
+**Darksome is actively in development and is available for experimental use at this time**.

 ## Screenshots